Our Colors: Plot

 Sora's mother goes to lunch with some friends, who turn out to be patrons of the cafe who witnessed Yuko's accusations against Amamiya.
 Realizing that this is the same cafe that Sora is painting the mural for, she and Sora's father confront him about whether he should be spending time with someone "like that."
 Furious at the mischaracterization of Amamiya, Sora angrily blurts out that he is gay, too.
 His parents are surprised, but listen to him sincerely as he explains his feelings.
 His parents are accepting of him and his mother speaks with him privately, assuring him that she was worried that Amamiya was a person of poor character for allegedly abandoning his wife, rather than because he is gay.
 Sora explains the truth and she is satisfied, assuring him that she will always be his ally.
 Sora returns to the cafe, and Amamiya is relieved, thinking he might not come back.
 They talk about Sora telling his parents and Amamiya praises Sora for being braver than he was, telling him about his own struggles with choosing not to come out to his parents.
 Sora tells him that he was only able to do these things because of the confidence he gained from meeting Amamiya.
 Nao arrives and Sora prepares to continue work on the mural the next day.
 However, a hurricane strikes the town.
 Unable to reach Amamiya, both Nao and Sora worry that something may have happened.
 Sora runs to the cafe the next day and finds the cafe's building collapsed.
 Amamiya is unharmed, and Sora is relieved.
-The walk up to the beachfront where they first met and Amamiya reflects on whether his desire to live a new life was foolish and whether his life would have been different if he had the courage years ago to confess his love to the other boy he knew.
+They walk up to the beachfront where they first met and Amamiya reflects on whether his desire to live a new life was foolish and whether his life would have been different if he had the courage years ago to confess his love to the other boy he knew.
 Sora tells him that meeting him has changed his life, and Amamiya resolves not to have any regrets, even though he will miss the three of them spending time together with the cafe gone.